belette06/Pinterest/README.md

 - un index sur :pin

 Dans le model Comment,
-- on a un utilisateur à qui appartient le commentaire
+- on a un utilisateur à qui appartient le commentaire belongs_to :user
 - on a un pin à qui appartient le commentaire belongs_to :pin